jamesdelaneyie/BIAS/README.md

 npm start
 ```

 TO DO: A lot.
 I'll also try update this with some of the concepts and design choices as I build it.
-Here's a teaser:

-BIAS is composed of warped and curropted versions of these masterful creations:
+BIAS is composed of warped and curropted versions of these masterful creations by folks who should be deeply thanked by all of us:
-* nengi.js - @timetocode
+* nice-proto & nengi.js - @timetocode
-* nice proto – @timetocode
-* p2.js physics – @schteppe
+* p2.js – @schteppe
 * PIXI.js joypad  – @endel
 * PIXI.js emote – @endel
 * PUXI.js UI Framework – @bQvle @SukantPal

 Being built right now in the open by James Delaney for Science Gallery Dublin's commision of "Can you build us an online gallery?" for their year-long season of exhibitions, events and education, questioning the social, psychological and technological aspects of bias in AI, Ethics, Trust and Justice.